timigod/api_doc/source/protocol/ride_hailing.html.md

 #  Ride Hailing Protocol

-The communication protocol for ride hailing describes the format of a request for a ride sent by a user (also referred to as `need`), and the response sent by a driver, usually a private car owner, but can also be an autonomous vehicle (`bid`).
+The communication protocol for ride hailing describes the format of a request for a ride (also referred to as `need`) sent by a user, and the response (`bid`) sent by vehicle, driver, or car owner.

 For example, a user might search for a ride within 3 km of a given coordinate in a car that can load a large travel suitcase, to a destination 20 km away.

 > Need

 ```shell